nikbearbrown/Computational-Skepticism-for-AI/chapters/07-fairness-metrics-choosing-a-definition-and-defending-it.md

 The standard answer in machine learning training is a number.
 A model.
 A metric satisfying some target.
 This is not enough.
 The impossibility theorem makes it not enough, because the choice of metric is not a technical choice and the model alone does not show the work.

-The deliverable in this domain is a *defended choice*.
+The deliverable is a *defended choice*.
 It has the following structure, and you will produce something in this form on every fairness deliverable from here forward.

 1. **Specify the deployment.** Who is using the prediction.
 What decisions are being made.
 Who bears the cost of error.
 What the base-rate distribution looks like, and as much as you can say about why it looks that way.
 2. **Compute the candidate metrics.** Demographic parity, equalized odds, calibration parity, and any others relevant.
 Show the values.
 Show the trade-offs explicitly.